1coderookie/KobraGoNeoInsights/docs/printserver.md

 **If you want to use Klipper firmware with your printer you'd need additional hardware to run Klipper and e.g. Mainsail on it anyway.**

 So let's have a look what might be an interesting and reasonable priced solution for that first.

+---

 ## Hardware

+In the following I'll mention some solutions which can be used as an additional host which runs some sort of Software like OctoPrit or Pronterface or which can be used as a host for a Klipper installation.

+---

 ### Raspberry Pi
 When you start looking around for a system the desired software should run on, the first thing you'll come across surely will be the Raspberry Pi (in the following named as "RPi").